Skip to content

 Hawaii boasts breathtaking scenery, gorgeous landscapes, splendid beaches, and crystal-clear waters.
-However, what stands out the most among everything else in Hawaii is its waterfalls.
-In fact, Hawaii has one of the highest densities of waterfalls in the United States.
+However, its waterfalls stand out the most.
+Hawaii has one of the highest densities of waterfalls in the United States.

 This guide presents some of the best waterfalls in 5 different Hawaiian Islands.